-A recent post on LinkedIn asked this question and as a CV Adviser I thought it a very good and fair question.
+A recent post on LinkedIn asked this question – is a CV writer worth using – and as a CV Adviser I thought it a very good and fair question.
 The answer is not a simple yes or no and needs exploring.

 It’s a question that will probably arise increasingly as a result of Covid 19 related redundancies.
 The recruitment market is likely to become ‘job led’ as recruiters know it.
 This means there are more people than jobs available, making it very competitive for applicants.
 Therefore individuals will be looking for anything that gives them the ‘edge’ in job applications.
 This can mean using a professional CV writer.

 Most job searchers are concerned with beating the competition to an interview and hopefully a job.
 Therefore they want to ensure their CV will help achieve this.
 As a result some will seek free advice/ opinion from recruiters and professional friends as well as look for online tips.
 Others will pay anything from £25 to £3,000 for a professional to produce a CV that gives compelling reasons for a hirer to invite the applicant to interview.
 It’s a tricky maze for job searchers to navigate.